- What is an overflow pipe?

 Boiler overflow pipe

 Combination boilers have a pipe that’s similar to an overflow pipe, called a pressure relief valve.
 This valve releases water if the system builds up too much pressure.
-The pipe is copper and runs from the boiler to the outside of your house.
-It will only release water if there’s a problem.
+The pipe is copper and runs from the boiler to the outside of your house, and only releases water if there’s a problem.

 Be careful not to confuse the pressure release valve with the condense pipe.
 The condense pipe is plastic and is designed to drip when your central heating is turned on or when you’re running hot water.
-You may only see one pipe externally as sometimes the condense pipe is run internally into a waste pipe.
+You may only see one external pipe, as sometimes the condense pipe is run internally into a waste pipe.